 Don't mention your own websites, YouTube channels, Facebook pages or similar online resources.
 The goal of the presentation video is to present yourself as a PolyTripper teacher and not to promote your personal pages.

-Please make your video in landscape (horizontal) format and NOT in portrait (vertical) format.
+Please make your video in landscape (horizontal) format and NOT in portrait (vertical) or square

 Below is an example presentation video made by our teacher Juan from Colombia.